lfn3/personal-site/content/post/a-gentle-introduction-to-assembly-with-rust.md

 +++

-One of the things I quite enjoy is getting into the weeds on perf related stuff.
-Previously I've mostly done this on the JVM, so I stopped at JVM bytecode.
-The work I've been doing at [BlueCove](https://www.bluecove.com) has mostly been with in Python, which seems like it can be well complemented with Rust when we need to go fast.
+One of the things I've wanted to do for a while is really dig into assembly and get into the weeds of how programs actually run.

-A rework of the `asm!` macro has [recently landed](https://blog.rust-lang.org/inside-rust/2020/06/08/new-inline-asm.html) in nightly rust so it seemed like the perfect opportunity to dig in and see if I can make some headway with assembly.
-I'm going to walk you through what I did, and what I figured out during the process.
+A rework of the `asm` macro has [recently landed](https://blog.rust-lang.org/inside-rust/2020/06/08/new-inline-asm.html) in nightly rust so it seemed like a good time.

+And compared to some other ways I've tried to approach this there's a lot less setup we need to do if we just use the [rust playground](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2018) to do all the heavy lifting.

+My process for figuring things out has been pretty simple.
+I write some simple rust code, look at the assembly output and try to figure out what's going on (with lots of googling).
+I'm going to walk you through that, but explaining enough that you won't need to do the googling.
+Hopefully.

 <!--more-->

-We're going to start out by writing some _very_ simple Rust code in the playground, looking at the assembly it produces, and trying to figure out what it's doing, and why.
 Let's start with the simplest possible thing I can think of:

 ```rust
 fn main() {